haowulab/haowulab.github.io/guitar/guitar.md

 * Part of some other solos, like Sweet child o'mine, Smoke on the water, etc. I can play the slow parts.
 * Some famous licks, like Stairways to heaven, wonderful tonight, etc.

+#### Weakness I indentified
+* Speed, speed, speed!
+* My thumb tend to be under the neck, from my habit of playing classic guitar.
+This creates some problem in bending strings.
+* Pinky is not good.
+* Hammer on is fine, pull off is not very clean.
+* Have trouble on low strings (5th and 6th).
+Fingers are too short.
+Also, if I have to reach for low strings, I will twist my wrist and put thumb under the neck more.
+* Barre chords are okay, but changes between barre chords are not very good.
+For example, from F to Cm.
+*

 #### Some random thoughts